Skip to main content

 Relationships

-To create a relationship and define foreign keys, click and hold the blue dot on the primary key and drag it to the table with which you want to form the relationship.
-This will cause a new row to be automatically generated in the child table that will have the primary key information.
+To create a relationship and define foreign keys, long-press the blue dot on the primary key and drag it to the table you want to establish the relationship with.
+This will automatically generate the foreign key in the secondary table, which will contain the primary key information.

 Create a relationship